OpenDSA/OpenDSA/RST/en/PL/AlphaConversion.rst

-In conclusion, :math:`\alpha`-conversion simply replaces the name of a function parameter with a completely new name in order to avoid variable captures. :math:`\alpha`-conversion will be quite useful to us in the next section where we describe the main algorithm for determining the meaning of a lambda calculus program, namely the process of substitution.
+In conclusion, :math:`\alpha`-conversion simply replaces the name of a function parameter with a completely new name in order to avoid variable captures. :math:`\alpha`-conversion will be quite useful to us in the next section, where we describe the main algorithm for determining the meaning of a lambda calculus program, namely the process of substitution.